 MP for Upper Bann

-Carla Lockhart is a Democratic Unionist Party MP for Upper Bann, first elected in December 2019.
-She has served on several parliamentary committees, including the Northern Ireland Affairs Committee (2022–2024), and has participated in committee work for the British Sign Language Bill and the Marriage and Civil Partnership (Minimum Age) Bill, as well as on the Local Government (Pay Accountability) Bill discussions in 2024.
+Carla Lockhart is the Democratic Unionist MP for Upper Bann, first elected in 2019.
+She has served on several parliamentary committees, including the Northern Ireland Affairs Committee, and contributed to Bills such as the British Sign Language Bill and the Marriage and Civil Partnership (Minimum Age) Bill.
+In 2024 she participated in the Local Government (Pay Accountability) Bill committee.

 Generated 21 February 2026